 In this post, we discuss a few simple but effective ways that you can do to keep your carpets clean, healthy, and looking immaculate season after season.
 None of these are complex to carry out and can be incorporated into your weekly house cleaning routine.

 Related Post: How to Maintain Clean Carpets at Home

 Keep Furniture with Sharp Ends Away from Carpeted Areas

 If you have placed any furniture on top of your carpet, make sure the legs of the sofa, table, or the chairs do not pierce through the fabric of the carpet.
 All furniture will make dents into the carpets they are on but some will damage the carpets more than others.
 If your carpet is delicate, you need to be extra careful while placing any furniture on it.
 Go for flat bottoms, like vases, more often than not.

-Keep Moving Heavy Furniture Around
+Keep Moving Heavy Furniture Around in Carpeted Areas

 If you want to prevent pile crushing (yes, carpets have piles too!), it’s best to keep moving the furniture on your carpet around.
 Depending on how your living room is set up this may or may not be always feasible.
 But if it is, we recommend doing it.

-Don’t Let Stains Settle In
+Don’t Let Stains Settle In the Carpet

 The best way to keep carpets clean, even those that claim to be stain-resistant, is to act quickly on spills.
 Soapy water often works very well.
-In a previous post we spoke about how to clean the stains off your carpet without chemicals.
+In a previous post, we spoke about how to clean the stains off your carpet without chemicals.
 You might want to visit it for some brilliant ideas to help you remove these stains.

 But whatever you do, don’t use a scrub or a brush with rough bristles to clean your carpet.
 Carpets are delicate things and need to be cared for gently.